c4arl0s/4BranchesIRysGitTutorial/README.md

 	renamed:    crazy.html -> rainbow.html
 ```

-The renamed: crazy.html -> rainbow.html message in the final status output show us that Git is smart enough to figure out when we are renaming a file.
+**The renamed: crazy.html -> rainbow.html message in the final status output show us that Git is smart enough to figure out when we are renaming a file**.

 Our snapshot is staged and ready to be commited: